Hélène Sparrow: Personal life

 She married Baron Robert von Kuegelgen from Estonia in 1917, a surgeon in the Russian army, but they eventually separated.
 They had a daughter, Marie Bogna Seiler von Kugelgen.
-Following her move to Tunis, she became a French citizen in 1933.
+Sparrow became a French national in 1933.
 In October 1933 she married Phillippe Germa, an agriculturalist.

 During the Second World War she hosted French refugees (including André Gide) and Polish deserters in Tunis.
 Gide arrived in December 1942 while it was occupied by German and Italian troops, remaining until May 1943 when French, British and American forces re-took the city and he was able to travel to Algiers.
 During this time he recorded in his journal that Sparrow was present at, or hosted, several lunch engagements for mutual friends within the French community.
 Gide also recounts how Sparrow narrowly escaped death during bombing raids.
 On 1 January 1943, while she was in the building, a bomb fell on the ground-floor apartment where Sparrow lodged with the Boutelleau family, but it did not explode.
 Five days later, on 6 January, bombs destroyed two adjacent houses.

 Sparrow and her second husband planted an orange orchard together in Soukra, near Tunis.
 During the final French withdrawal from Tunis, the couple left Tunisia to retire to Corsica.
 She died at Pietranera in Corsica in 1970.